pulsartronic/LoRaWANGatewaySC/README.md

 # Contribute
 An open source project is a forever Work In Progress.
 Feel free to be constructive.

-RFM default configuration is in libray/RFM/RFM.h you should change it based on your hardware before upload, otherwise you can change it through the web interface
+RFM default configuration is in libraries/RFM/RFM.h you should change it based on your hardware before upload, otherwise you can change it through the web interface

 LoRaWAN default configuration is in library/WAN/WAN.h

 # TODO
 There are many todo's, the biggest is: DOWNLINKS are not scheduled, they are sent immediately as soon as the gateway receives them.
-It would be a nice contribution :) it is in library/WAN.cpp
+It would be a nice contribution :) it is in libraries/WAN/WAN.cpp around the line 270

 # Credits